2008 United States presidential election in Virginia: Analysis

 On Election Day, early returns showed McCain ahead.
 This was due in large part to the fact that many of the rural areas began to report first.
 However, Obama swamped McCain by scoring a near-sweep in Northern Virginia, which reported its returns last.

-Obama did extremely well throughout the most populous regions of the state.
+Obama did exceptionally well throughout the most populous regions of the state.
 Northern Virginia overwhelmingly supported Obama.
 In Arlington County and the independent city of Alexandria, the most traditionally Democratic jurisdictions in the region, Obama got over 70% of the vote, improving on Kerry by between 4% and 5% in both.
-In Fairfax County—the largest county in the state, and a then-traditionally Republican county that Kerry had become the first Democrat in 40 years to carry in 2004—Obama exceeded 60%, improving on Kerry's percentage by just shy of 7%.
+In Fairfax County (the largest county in the state, and a then-traditionally Republican county that Kerry had become the first Democrat in 40 years to carry in 2004) Obama exceeded 60%, improving on Kerry's percentage by just shy of 7%.
 Just beyond Fairfax, to its south and west, Obama flipped the large counties of Loudoun and Prince William, becoming the first Democrat to carry either since 1964.
+He also won the independent cities of Harrisonburg for the first time since 1940, Hopewell since 1952, Manassas Park since 1976, Staunton since 1944, and Winchester since 1964.

 The two other major metropolitan areas in the eastern part of the state, Richmond and Hampton Roads, are somewhat less Democratic than Northern Virginia.
 In both areas, Obama improved significantly on John Kerry's performance.
 While Obama easily won Richmond itself (which is 57% African American), he also made significant inroads into Richmond's traditionally heavily Republican suburbs.
 He carried Henrico County with 57% of the vote; that county last supported a Democrat with Harry S. Truman in 1948.
 In Chesterfield County, Obama did almost 20 points better than Kerry.
 Both counties had historically been strongly Republican at the national level; Chesterfield had given George W. Bush his largest raw vote margin in Virginia in both 2000 and 2004.